 |

-Skywatch East: A Weather Guide
+Skywatch East: A Weather Guide by

-by Richard A. Keen followed his book on western weather.
-While it
+Richard A. Keen followed his book on western weather.
+While it has a focus on the East,

-It includes some of the same material as his earlier work but also
+it also covers the basics of meteorology.
+It includes some of the same material as his

-has additional information, including a chapter on how to observe
+earlier work but also has additional information, including a chapter on how to observe

 the weather.